MahaDAO/arth-core/docs/sdk/arth-base.decimal.md

 ## Remarks

-Used by Liquity libraries to precisely represent native currency (e.g. Ether), ARTH and MAHA amounts, as well as derived metrics like collateral ratios.
+Used by ARTH libraries to precisely represent native currency (e.g. Ether), ARTH and MAHA amounts, as well as derived metrics like collateral ratios.

 ## Properties